WGLab/doc-ANNOVAR/user-guide/download.md

 | hg19 | cadd | removed | 20140223 |
 | hg19 | caddindel | removed | 20150505 |

+## User-contributed datasets

+Several generous ANNOVAR users provide additional annotation datasets that may help other users.
+These datasets are described below:

+* MitImpact2: pathogenicity predictions of human mitochondrial missense variants.
+This is prepared as filter-based annotation format and users can directly download from ANNOVAR (see table above).
+* LoFtool score: gene loss-of-function score percentiles.
+The smaller the percentile, the most intolerant is the gene to functional variation.
+The file can be downloaded [here](http://www.openbioinformatics.org/annovar/download/LoFtool_scores.txt.gz).
+Manuscript in preparation (please contact Dr. Joao Fadista - joao.fadista@med.lu.se).
+The authors would like to thank the Exome Aggregation Consortium and the groups that provided exome variant data for comparison.
+A full list of contributing groups can be found at http://exac.broadinstitute.org/about.

 ---

 <script>